-For workforce metrics, including
+For workforce metrics, including training and development metrics, see the Social Data appendix

 Choice's Culture Day

 DEI Training for People Leaders and Colleagues

 In 2023, Choice committed to having all colleagues undertake a minimum of two hours of dedicated learning pertaining to DEI topics.
 This is a crucial first step towards boosting cultural awareness and developing the open mindset necessary for an inclusive work environment.
 Colleagues were consulted to help determine training topics resulting in a focus on foundational DEI knowledge and tools.